 |Edutopia||Keeping students engaged, ‘60-Second Strategies,’ intentional teamwork, and more.||Teachers|

-Teachers may take the above channels as a model but are encouraged to customise their own content according to the needs of their students and current curriculum.
+Teachers may take the above channels as a model but are encouraged to customize their own content according to the needs of their students and current curriculum.

 However, instructors should also be cognizant of national, state, or regional laws or regulations that either include or exclude specific content.
 Additionally, they should also be aware of applicable acceptable use policies and social media policies.